jiecchen/SubmodularLib/README.md

 ~~~~

 Submodular functions have many nice properties which allow us to develop deep theoretical results.
 Also submodularity is such
-a natural property that frequently occurs in many real-world problem.
+a natural property that it frequently occurs in many real-world problem.

 ## Why submodular optimization is important?
 A large amount of combinatorial problems can be formulated as submodular optimization under certain constraints.